-PURPOSE OF REPORT To secure endorsement of Cabinet's support for the intention to take the Local Plan for Lancaster District to Council with a recommendation seeking a Council resolution to publish the plan, obtain formal representations and then submit the document to the government for the process of Independent Examination.
+PURPOSE OF REPORT

+To seek a resolution from Council to formally publish the Local Plan for Lancaster District, obtain formal representations and then submit the document to the government for the process of Independent Examination.
 This will ensure that the relevant regulations are followed and will enable stakeholders, including residents, to have their view on the soundness of the plan and its preparation processes considered by an Inspector.
-Key Decision Non-Key Decision Referral from Cabinet Member Χ